-Although a purchase order or an invoice might feel like an added burden, as the demand for purchases increase and the buyer-seller relation continues to evolve, these financial documents help a business manage its purchases smoothly.
+Although a purchase order or an invoice might feel like an added burden, as the demand for purchases increases and the buyer-seller relationship continues to evolve, these financial documents help a business manage its purchases smoothly.

 No matter whether there are increases or decreases in demand, or if the purchasing process is complex or simple, using POs and invoices will eliminate mistakes in communication by setting explicit expectations of the items being purchased.